Allied Health Sciences

 Kerry Mohney joined GVSU in 2015 as a faculty member in the Allied Health Sciences (AHS) Program.
 She enjoys sharing applicable experiences with AHS students from her 14 years of medical imaging program leadership and 21 years of working with patients in radiography, mammography, and computed tomography (CT).

 Her career began with radiography program completion and national certification through the American Registry of Radiologic Technologists (ARRT).
 She also earned additional ARRT certification in mammography.
 Kerry earned a Bachelor of Science Degree in Health Sciences at Western Michigan University and continued at WMU in completing a Master of Arts in Education and Professional Development.
 She earned instructional design certification through the American Society for Training and Development (TD) and recognition in Quality Matters instruction through the Education Technology Organization of Michigan (ETOM).
 Kerry was awarded the Educator Award for the Michigan Occupational Dean’s Administrative Council (MODAC) for the co-leadership in the development and management of the Michigan Radiologic Imaging Sciences Consortium.

-Her activities in the Association of Educators in Radiologic and Imaging Sciences includes consultation with program directors and faculty on how to plan for the best educational value in new laboratories.
-She is a member of the Michigan Society of Radiologic Technologists (MSRT) and the Ohio Society of Radiologic Technologists (OSRT) and provides presentations for both organizations.
+Kerry serves as chair of the Research Committee for the Association of Educators in Imaging and Radiologic Sciences.
+She is a member of the Michigan Society of Radiologic Technologists (MSRT) and Ohio Society of Radiologic Technologists (OSRT) and provides presentations for both organizations.
 She is also a member of the American Society of Radiologic Technologists (ASRT) and values the teaching insights gained through membership in the Educational Technology Organization of Michigan (ETOM).

 Chad Sutliffe, MHA, MED, NHA